henriqueconte/ScientificMethodology/README.md

 ### Homeworks (4) - Beautiful Viz with ggplot | Data management 2

 [ x ] Use good naming and organization conventions in your repos.
-[ ] See previous homeworks: use dplyr and ggplot for the first/last name analysis!
+[ x ] See previous homeworks: use dplyr and ggplot for the first/last name analysis!
 Complete challenger if you haven’t done so.
 [ ] If you have time, git a try to git-annex but no worry if you can’t.
 What’s important is that you know it exists, what it allows to do, and that it is not so difficult to use.
 [ x ] Engage in module 3 of the MOOC and chood a topic for the peer evaluation (final task of module 3).

 ### Homework (5) - Measurement and tracing

+- No homework so far

+### Homework (6) - Clearly defining the experiment and having the right tools to analyze it

+- No homework so far